-Surface Laid Pipelines, as the name suggests, are the Pipelines which are laid on the surface of the loose desert sand without any restraints.
-These unrestrained pipelines, unlike the other unrestrained pipelines, do not have pipe supports to restrain the displacements, hence different approach and technique is implemented while analyzing such lines.
+Surface Laid Pipelines, as the name suggests, are Pipelines that are laid on the surface of the loose desert sand without any restraints.
+These unrestrained pipelines, unlike the other unrestrained pipelines, do not have pipe supports to restrain the displacements, hence different approaches and techniques are implemented while analyzing such lines.

 Sites for Surface Laid Pipelines

 Surface-laid pipelines have basically opted for the desert sites, where the pipelines are laid in the corridor from the Wellhead up to the Gathering Facility.

 The above-ground surface laid pipelines (Fig. 1) shall be routed in a manner such that no excessive movement occurs on the pipes due to the effects of thermal expansion and/or contraction, internal pressure, and other design internal or external loads.
 The axial and lateral expansions of above-ground pipelines shall be limited as far as possible.
 Expansion loops are to be designed to accommodate the axial movements based on CAESAR II stress analysis recommendations for above-ground pipelines.

 The above-ground pipeline shall be modeled as “Unrestrained” in the CAESAR II software and should be analyzed using ASME B31.4/B31.8 code calculations.